ThijnK/maze/README.md

   This heuristic can be configured to prefer either long-waiting targets or short-waiting targets, depending on the desired behavior.
   Preferring long-waiting targets would result in behavior similar to a breadth-first search, while preferring short-waiting targets would result in behavior similar to a depth-first search.

+## Benchmarking

+Maze was benchmarked using the [JUGE](https://github.com/JUnitContest/JUGE) benchmarking framework, which is designed for evaluating test generation tools for the SBFT tool competitions.
+A fork of JUGE that is specifically set up to benchmark Maze is available [here](https://github.com/ThijnK/JUGE).
+Further instructions and details on the benchmarks can be found there.

 ## Troubleshooting

 ### Build Failure